amyamyx/Downward/README.md

 **Downward** is a Web brower game inspired by a retro platform game, NF-Shaft([NF-Shaft video demo](https://youtu.be/kR5l14rhfjo)).
 In the game, you will control a character and try you best to escape from the fierce ceiling spikes.
 There will be five different kinds of platforms for the character to stand on:

- * Solid platforms - Regular platforms.
+ * `Solid` - Regular platforms.
 The player earns one point when stepping on them.
- * Spiky platforms - Harmful platforms.
+ * `Spiky` - Harmful platforms.
 Player loses life counts when landed on one of these.
 Keep away unless neccessary!
- * Conveyer belts - If you move along with the suggested direction of the conveyer belt, the moving speed doubles.
+ * `Belt` - Conveyor-belt-like platforms.
+If you move along with the suggested direction of the conveyer belt, the moving speed doubles.
 If you move the opposite way, you'll stay on them longer.
 You earn one point when landing on them.
 Whoo whoo!
- * Springs - When stepping on string platforms, the character bounces up and down.
+ * `Spring` - When stepping on string platforms, the character bounces up and down.
- * Turnables - The character will fall down automatically after stepping on one.
+ * `Turnable` - The character will fall down automatically after stepping on one.
 Player earns a point.

 There are 2 ways to lose the game:
  * Fail to step on a platform and fall out of the canvas (gameview)